junxit/us-congress-bills-110/metadata.md

 - 2007-12-19 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2007-12-19 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-501.
 - 2007-12-19 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-501.
+- 2008-01-23 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 562.
+- 2008-03-06 — Measure laid before Senate by unanimous consent. (consideration: CR S1697)
+- 2008-03-06 — Passed Senate in lieu of S.2663 with an amendment by Yea-Nay.
+79 - 13.
+Record Vote Number: 41. (text: CR 3/7/2008 S1768-1781)
+- 2008-03-06 — Passed/agreed to in Senate: Passed Senate in lieu of S.2663 with an amendment by Yea-Nay.
+79 - 13.
+Record Vote Number: 41.(text: CR 3/7/2008 S1768-1781)
+- 2008-03-06 — See also S.2663.
+- 2008-03-06 — Senate struck all after the Enacting Clause and substituted the language of S.2663 amended.
+- 2008-04-29 — Senate insists on its amendment, asks for a conference, appoints conferees Inouye; Pryor; Boxer; Klobuchar; Stevens; Hutchison; Sununu. (consideration: CR S3549)
+- 2008-04-30 — Committee on Appropriations Subcommittee on Financial Services and General Government.
+Hearings held.
+- 2008-04-30 — Message on Senate action sent to the House.
+- 2008-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-14 — Mr. Dingell moved that the House disagree to the Senate amendment, and agree to a conference. (consideration: CR H3854-3856)
+- 2008-05-14 — Mr. Whitfield (KY) moved that the House instruct conferees. (consideration: CR H3854; text: CR H3854)
+- 2008-05-14 — On motion that the House disagree to the Senate amendment, and agree to a conference Agreed to without objection.
+- 2008-05-14 — On motion that the House instruct conferees Agreed to by the Yeas and Nays: 405 - 0 (Roll no. 320). (consideration: CR H3855-3856)
+- 2008-05-14 — The House proceeded with one hour of debate on the Whitfield motion to instruct conferees on H.R.
+4040.
+The instructions contained in the motion seek to require the managers on the part of the House be instructed to insist upon the provisions contained in the House bill.
+- 2008-05-14 — The Speaker appointed conferees: Dingell, Waxman, Rush, DeGette, Schakowsky, Barton (TX), Whitfield (KY), and Stearns.
+- 2008-05-14 — The previous question was ordered without objection. (consideration: CR H3855)
+- 2008-06-23 — NOTICE OF INTENT TO OFFER MOTION TO INSTRUCT - Mr. Kirk notified the House of his intent to offer a motion to instruct conferees on H.R.
+4040.
+- 2008-06-24 — DEBATE - The House proceeded with one hour of debate on the Kirk motion to instruct conferees on H.R.
+4040.
+The instructions contained in the motion seek to insist on the provisions contained in the House bill with regard to the definition of "children's product".
+- 2008-06-24 — Mr. Kirk moved that the House instruct conferees. (consideration: CR H5997-5998; text: CR H5997)
+- 2008-06-24 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Kirk motion to instruct conferees on H.R.
+4040, the Chair put the question on adoption of the motion to instruct conferees and by voice vote, announced that the noes had prevailed.
+Mr. Kirk demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2008-06-24 — The previous question was ordered without objection. (consideration: CR H5998)
+- 2008-06-25 — Conference committee actions: Conference held.
+- 2008-06-25 — Conference held.
+- 2008-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-25 — On motion that the House instruct conferees Agreed to by the Yeas and Nays: 415 - 0 (Roll no. 461). (consideration: CR H6082)
+- 2008-07-17 — Conference committee actions: Conference held.
+- 2008-07-17 — Conference held.
+- 2008-07-29 — Conference report H. Rept.
+110-787 filed. (text of conference report: CR H7194-7214)
+- 2008-07-29 — Conference report filed: Conference report H. Rept.
+110-787 filed.(text of conference report: CR H7194-7214)
+- 2008-07-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-07-30 — Conference papers: Senate report and manager's statement and message on House action held at the desk in Senate.
+- 2008-07-30 — Conference report agreed to in House: On motion to suspend the rules and agree to the conference report Agreed to by the Yeas and Nays: (2/3 required): 424 - 1 (Roll no. 543).
+- 2008-07-30 — DEBATE - Mr. Dingell asked unanimous consent that debate on the motion to suspend the rules and pass the conference report to accompany H.R.
+4040 be extended by 20 minutes, equally divided and controlled.
+Agreed to without objection.
+- 2008-07-30 — DEBATE - The House proceeded with forty minutes of debate on the conference report to accompany H.R.
+4040.
+- 2008-07-30 — Motions to reconsider laid on the table Agreed to without objection.
+- 2008-07-30 — Mr. Dingell moved to suspend the rules and agree to the conference report, H. Rept.
+110-787. (consideration: CR H7577-7586)
+- 2008-07-30 — On motion to suspend the rules and agree to the conference report Agreed to by the Yeas and Nays: (2/3 required): 424 - 1 (Roll no. 543).
+- 2008-07-30 — The House proceeded to consider the conference report H.Rept.
+110-787 as unfinished business. (consideration: CR H7587-7588)
+- 2008-07-31 — Cleared for White House.
+- 2008-07-31 — Conference report agreed to in Senate: Senate agreed to conference report by Yea-Nay Vote.
+89 - 3.
+Record Vote Number: 193.(consideration: CR S7878)
+- 2008-07-31 — Conference report considered in Senate. (consideration: CR S7867-7878)
+- 2008-07-31 — Message on Senate action sent to the House.
+- 2008-07-31 — Senate agreed to conference report by Yea-Nay Vote.
+89 - 3.
+Record Vote Number: 193. (consideration: CR S7878)